thatianemalheiros/thatianemalheiros/README.md

 - 📫 How to reach me **thatianemalheiros@gmail.com**

-- 🗓 1 year and a half of experience as a JavaScript web developer.
+- 🗓 1 year and a half of experience html, css.
 </details>

 <div style="display: inline_block"><br>